VIDEO GALLERY

 After an 8 month stretch of exploring the Los Suenos and Golfito area of Costa Rica we finally took some time to look at all the great photos that we were lucky to have taken.
 I wish I could post them all.
 In time they will all make there way onto my site.
 Here are a few for now that I took during a couple days with some friends.

 We were pulling three live skipjacks around the high spot when we got our bite.
 It was another perfect day with light wind and seas.
 The area was full of life as well as full of other boats in close proximity.
 When the right short rigger slammed open we knew it was going to be game on!
 As Hunter fed the bait to the fish my concern was the six boats including a small charter boat off our left transom and several divers to the right.
 As Hunter locked up the drag the fish took off like a rocket nearly missing the boat to the left and almost skewering the divers which immediately flew from the water and into their boat.
 I spoke to the guys later that evening at the scales and they said all they heard was an explosion on the surface and came up to see a big fish on a freight train charge directly at them.
 Anyway as the uncertainty of fishing goes it was our plan to RELEASE the fish, but an hour into the fight the fish had ran itself into the bottom and was pinned up against the high spot in 100' of water.
 With a strong current holding her up against the wall of the pinnacle it was a struggle as our only option was to move the boat up current and get the strongest guy on the rod to haul her up.
-That was our man Mike Oliver who spent the next 1/2 hour grinding against a four knot current and 900+ lbs of dead Black Marlin weight.
+That was our man Mike Oliver who spent the next 1/2 hour grinding against a four knot current and 900+ lbs of Black Marlin.

-COBETANIA PUERTO VALLARTA
+CORVETANIA PUERTO VALLARTA

 Just another EPIC adventure aboard the "NOTORIOUS" while fishing at Corbetania.

 The day stared off with heavy rain and lightning and some reservation about even leaving the marina but that soon turned into something special.
 Our friend Dale got the entire boat for himself for the day and what a day/night it was.
 After getting to the rock (CORBETANIA) we picked up some nice bait and did the usual routine of rig them and send them out.
 The fishing was as slow as it could get with little signs of life and almost no current.
 We spent the day catching skippies with light gear that took the edge off along with several cold cervesas of course.
 It was getting close to dark when we started to see the bait really come up way inside the reef.
 We worked our way over and started hooking up some 15 pound yellowfin.
 During that time my plan was to set out the balloon with a cavallito in hopes of getting a big tuna.
 At that moment Dale hooked up a snapper that later weighed 58 pounds.
 During the excitement of the big snapper I saw the balloon get nailed with a big splash but missed the bait.
 I kept my eyes on it to get another glimpse of a tuna flying through the air and getting the hook!
 It was hard to believe we were finally hooked up and by now it was completely dark.
 It was a little eery as the rock was no more that 100 yards from the boat with the fish in every direction.
 After the hour mark we started to get close when the fish went crazy behind the boat and literally jumped like a marlin.
 We were all sure it was a tuna but the hook up was in such low light that I started to doubt weather it was a tuna at all.
 Marlin? shark? tuna?
 Anyway, an hour and a half into it we get the fish close to the boat and see it's a nice tuna.
 Steve grabs the leader while Ruben gets the gaff in the fish.
 Finally !!!!!
-At this time it's 10.30 PM and we are 2 hours out.

 As good as the fishing can get at the "world famous" Mag Bay we were a little unfortunate this year as the Striped Marlin were hard to find.
 We were fortunate enough to find at least a Striper or two per day as well as some Blue Marlin, Tuna and lots of Dorado.
 We started off in early November working the 100 Fathom line out in front of the Entrada up to the Thetis and down South to the Pinnacle Rock area.
 In the 20+ days of fishing we watched the bite slowly increase to seeing multiple Marlin per day.
 One notable catch was a 250 pound Blue Marlin that was hooked by two anglers while dropping back live Mackerel.
 The fish was greedy and ate both baits landing two 8/0 circle hooks in each corner of the jaw.
 Thanks again to the owners,family and friends of the "JERAMAR" for a fun month of fishing and not to go without mentioning the incredible food throughout the entire trip.